PaulHatch/simpleelastic/readme.md

 # SimpleElastic Elasticsearch Client

-This is a .NET client for elasticsearch.
-Compared to NEST, the official .NET client, it is designed to be a lightweight minimal abstraction which exposes the underlying elasticsearch API to the developer.
+This is a .NET client for Elasticsearch.
+Compared to NEST, the official .NET client, it is designed to be a lightweight minimal abstraction which exposes the underlying Elasticsearch API to the developer.
 This means when you are referencing the API documentation you can write code that more or less resembles the JSON directly, rather than needing to figure out your query in JSON first then translate it to a NEST query.